+The results suggest with 95% confidence that patterns in canopy chemistry can be explained by factors related to geochemistry of the parent material

+Within each geochemical region, the effect of the geochemistry of the parent is significantly stronger than the effects of local hillslope positions representing topography

+Using felsic region as a reference category, the results suggest that nutrients uptake decreased as the parent material shifted from felsic to mixed sediment, and the overall effect size on canopy chemistry (N, P, Ca, K, Mg and Na) was lower compared to mafic and felsic regions.

+In contrast, the canopy CN, CP and NP increased as the parent material changed from felsic to mixed sediment.
+The overall effects size of the mixed sediment on these ratios was significantly larger compared to felsic and mafic regions

+In general, using the mid-slope as a reference position there was no significant effect of topographic positions on canopy chemistry across the investigated regions

-Table B1.
+Table B2.
 Rotated principal component analysis for four principal components (RC) that were retained with Eigenvalues >1 and proportion variance ≥10 %.
 The upper part of the table shows eigenvalues, proportional, cumulative variance and mechanistic interpretation of specific RCs.
 The bottom part represents loadings.
 Blank cells indicate that variables are not represented by the corresponding RCs and the loadings of those variables onto the RC are near or equal to zero.